Errorless House Training Guide

 Medical Issues Come First

-First and foremost your dog should always receive a clean bill of health from your preferred board-certified veterinarian to rule out any medical incontinent issues.
+First and foremost your dog should always receive a clean bill of health from your preferred board-certified veterinarian to rule out any incontinent medical issues.
 If your adult or senior dog suddenly starts peeing in the house, medical issues are likely the cause.
 Many puppy and older dog medical issues can be causing or contributing to your dog’s inability, frequency, variability and duration of which they need to relieve themselves.
 Factors such as:

 - Your dog’s age